akhil08254/openshift-migration-best-practices/05-troubleshooting.md

   Use the same command to view `restore` objects.

 - To inspect a `backup` object:
   ```sh
   $ oc describe backup 88435fe0-c9f8-11e9-85e6-5d593ce65e10 -n openshift-migration
   ```

 See [Viewing migration custom resources](https://docs.openshift.com/container-platform/4.6/migration/migrating_3_4/troubleshooting-3-4.html#migration-viewing-migration-crs_migrating-3-4) for more information.

-## Accessing more information about Velero Resources using the 'velero' CLI tool
+## Debugging Velero resources with the `velero` tool from the command line

 In addition to viewing the Backup and Restore resources, it is possible to obtain more information by invoking the `velero` binary.
 This utility will look at a lower level of information stored in the object storage associated with each backup or restore.
 This may help to show why a particular resource was not restored or give more context as to why a Velero operation failed.